 use tauri::{Builder, Tauri};

-N.B., Druid’s maintainers have indicated that it is being discontinued in favor of other projects based on the same general principles, such as Xilem.
+N.B., Druid’s maintainers have indicated that it is being discontinued in favor of other projects based on the same general principles, such as Xilem (an experimental Rust native UI framework that you can read more about in the next section).

 Druid is a powerful and flexible Rust library for building GUIs for desktop applications.
-One of the critical features of Druid is the layout system, which allows for easy and intuitive widget layout based on constraints, making it easy to create visually consistent and responsive user interfaces.
+One of the critical features of Druid is its layout system, which allows for an easy and intuitive widget layout based on constraints, making it easy to create visually consistent and responsive user interfaces.

-Druid also provides a wide range of built-in widgets, including buttons, labels, and text inputs that you can use to customize the look and feel of your application with support for custom widgets:
+Druid also provides a wide range of built-in widgets, including buttons, labels, and text inputs that you can use to customize the look and feel of your application.

 Druid is cross-platform compatible, with support for Windows, macOS, and Linux, allowing you to write your application once and run it on multiple platforms without any modifications.
 Druid also provides a comprehensive event-handling system that makes it easy to respond to user interactions and update user interfaces in real time.